Deadly protests squeeze Haitians in shrinking economy

 Cineus is now in debt with the wholesale company from which he buys brightly colored math, biography, grammar and geography books for elementary school children.
 The 42-year-old vendor has had to keep half of what he owes the company so he can buy food for his three children.

 It’s a domino effect familiar to many of the nearly 11 million people who live in Haiti, where 60% make less than $2 a day and 25% earn less than $1 a day.
-Their daily struggles have become more acute as protests and roadblocks force the closure of businesses, sometimes permanently, as people lose jobs and dwindling incomes struggle to keep up with a spike in prices.
+Their daily struggles have become more acute as protests and roadblocks force the closure of businesses, sometimes permanently, as people lose jobs and dwindling incomes fall behind a spike in prices.

 The government turned to Haiti’s Central Bank for money, which sparked a devaluation of the Haitian gourde and led to a spike in inflation.
 Before 2015, the exchange rate was 40 gourdes to $1.
 Now, it’s nearly 100 gourdes for $1.
 Inflation over the last five years rose from less than 10% a year to almost 20%, said Haitian economist Kesner Pharel.